Comprehensive Guide: How to Properly Scan and Utilize Data for Website Audits

 Duplicate Content Analysis

-Unnecessary GET parameters can create duplicate pages that dilute SEO effectiveness:
+GET parameters can sometimes create duplicate pages that dilute your SEO efforts.
+To optimize this:

 Link Structure and Internal Linking Analysis

-- Identify “orphaned” pages with minimal internal linking
+- Identify “Orphaned” Pages: Evaluate pages with minimal internal linking to ensure they receive adequate visibility.

 Advanced Techniques for Effective Audits